tcrurav/bluecity/README.md

     - Besides we have worked on leaflet.
 Here is the link to the github project we worked during the 2 hours of today: https://github.com/tcrurav/react-leaflet
 * March 18th:
     - In this online meeting, Tiburcio explained the code of the login and main pages of the project.
     - We decided to use Leaflet for the Maps and Geolocation (https://leafletjs.com/).
-Gonzalo y Ettiene will work on it.
+Gonzalo y Etienne will work on it.
     - We studied the diagram made by IES STEVE TERRADAS (https://github.com/tcrurav/bluecity/blob/master/docs/ordinogram.pdf)
     - We discussed about the tasks each one wants to work with.
 Check the link for a graphical view of the tasks (https://github.com/tcrurav/bluecity/blob/master/docs/who-does-what.png)
     - Juan Thielmann will create a Github mirror of (https://git.jetbrains.space/elrincon/BlueCity.git)